IGG Abbreviation Guide

 Seconder – in Brownies the assistant in the Six is called the Seconder

-Senior Branch Member – a members of IGG aged 14 years to 30 years. (members of Senior Branch can remain in the Branch until their 30th birthday.
-They can complete their own programme and act as a Leader in a Unit form the age of 18
+Senior Branch Member – a member of IGG aged 14 years to 30 years.
+Members of Senior Branch can remain in the Branch until their 30th birthday.
+They can complete their own programme and act as a Leader in a Unit from the age of 18

-Senior Branch Programme – can be undertaken by any member of IGG who is age from 14 to 30years.
+Senior Branch Programme – can be undertaken by any member of IGG who is aged from 14 to 30 years.
 The Journey Programme can be done in Units or individually